Fort Riley

 ABOUT ASUS

-We at ASUS are proud to be able to provide our services to the over 50,000 military personnel, civilians, and family members who live and work at Fort Riley.
+We at FRUS are proud to be able to provide our services to the over 50,000 military personnel, civilians, and family members who live and work at Fort Riley.
 We are honored to support the role these people play in defending the country, both at home and abroad.